-An affirmative answer to this question is reported in a series of noun learning experiments by White, Baier, and Lidz (2011).
+4.1.
+Developing parser and its influence on the course of language acquisition by Lidz, White & Baier (submitted).
 This study explored the syntactic bootstrapping mechanism of word learning (Landau & Gleitman, 1985), and investigated the extent to which young infants (16-, 19-, and 28-month-olds) use syntactic frames to infer the meaning of novel nouns.
 In particular, this study compared the effectiveness of a verb frame (e.g., She's hitting the tam!) and a preposition frame (e.g., She's hitting with the tam!).
-In order to test what meaning infants assign to these novel nouns, White and colleagues first presented a familiarization movie, which showed a causative action that involved an unfamiliar object as a patient, as well as an instrument which was a different but also unfamiliar object, such that the novel noun label could in principle be compatible with either the patient or the instrument in the scene.
+In order to test what meaning infants assign to these novel nouns.
+White and colleagues first presented a familiarization movie, which showed a causative action that involved an unfamiliar object as a patient, as well as an instrument which was a different unfamiliar object, such that the novel noun label could in principle be compatible with either the patient or the instrument in the scene.
 This visual presentation of the target action was accompanied by multiple presentations of either a verb frame sentence or a preposition frame sentence.
 In the test phase, infants were shown static images of the patient object and instrument object, and were prompted to look for the novel object (e.g. tam) that was named during the familiarization phase.
 If young infants could use the syntactic frames to infer the meaning of the novel noun, then the infants who heard the verb frame sentences were predicted to look significantly longer at the patient object, and those who heard the preposition frame sentences should look longer at the instrument object.